Unfortunately for female cyclists, we are more prone to urinary tract infections than the average woman.

 Urinary tract infections and cycling

-Because of our anatomy and our passion for sitting on saddles, urinary tract infections are quite common amongst female cyclists which is a total bummer, no pun intended.
+Because of our anatomy and our passion for sitting on saddles, urinary tract infections are quite common amongst female cyclists which is a total bummer (no pun intended).

 Many of us use chamois creams to help with saddle sores and chaffing, which is fine, but when you couple that with bacteria, pedalling, saddle pressure, and of course, sweat… bacteria can work its way up through the urethra to wreak havoc.
-While there are no absolute ways in which to prevent urinary tract infections from rearing their ugly heads, there are a number of simple things you can do to help stop them from rendering you to a fairly miserable mess.
+While there are no absolute ways in which to prevent urinary tract infections from rearing their ugly heads, there are some simple things you can do to help stop them from rendering you to a fairly miserable mess.

 Tips to help prevent urinary tract infections

 Now, don’t let this article put the fear into your saddle!
 Despite urinary tract infections being a total suck fest, there are a few things you can do to help keep them at bay.

 It goes without saying that drinking plenty of water helps keep your internals happy and so, frequently flushing out the urinary tract helps reduce the opportunity for bacteria to build up.